 Here’s a breakdown of the pay scale:

-Solo drivers working in the OTR Zone 3 sector earn about $79,248 per year, according to Barr Nunn.
+Solo drivers working 21 days with 7 days off earn about $79,248 per year, according to Barr Nunn.

 Here’s what the pay scale looks like: